-The TRAILER TILT lever is located on the drivers side of the semitrailer under the outer frame beam (See Figures 3-1 and 3-4.)
-It has three positions:
+The TRAILER TILT lever is located on the driver's side of the upper deck (See Figures 3-1 and 3-4.)
+It is the front lever and has three positions:

 UP In this position, the front end of the semitrailer rises to the load position.
 CENTER This is the neutral position.
 The semitrailer stays in its current position.
 DOWN In this position, the front end of the semitrailer lowers to the transport position.